-Moritz is a DPhil student in the School of Geography and Environment and associated with the Climate Econometrics project at Nuffield College and the Smith School for Enterprise and the Environment.
+Moritz is an Associate with the Climate Econometrics project at Nuffield College and the Smith School for Enterprise and the Environment.

-His research, under the supervision of Prof Cameron Hepburn and Prof Sir David Hendry, focuses on the macro-econometric estimation of climate impacts.
+His research, under the supervision of Prof Cameron Hepburn and Prof Sir David Hendry, focused on the macro-econometric estimation of climate impacts.
 Further research interests include spatial econometrics and remote-sensing.

 Attributing agnostically detected large reductions in road CO2 emissions to policy mixes